 Talk with the outgoing chair early on and read the committee's annual report from the previous year.
 Confirm that the committee information found in this LibGuide is still accurate or if it needs updating.
 Find out about the following:

 Soon after your term begins on July 1, get in touch with your committee members:

 If subgroups exist, find out the following information:

-Early on, think about your goals for the year and decide whether you plan to meet in person or virtually for ALA Midwinter and ALA Annual.
+Early on, think about your goals for the year and consider what kind of meeting schedule and format will best facilitate the work of your committee.
 You can either follow what has been done in the past or adjust based on what works best for your committee that year.
-The ULS chair will ask for your plans at the beginning of the year (around August).

 As a committee chair, you are also a member of the ULS Executive Committee.
 In this role, you will participate in these activities:

 To be most effective, take advantage of mentoring from previous committee chairs and ULS Executive Committee members.
 Be engaged by taking initiative, asking questions, and suggesting ideas.